 Yes.
 One of the great things about leave under FMLA is that you don’t have to take the 12 weeks all at once.
 Maybe you need chemo once a week, and you know you don’t feel well for the first three days after treatment.
 You could arrange to have your treatment on Fridays.
 You would then take Friday and Monday as FMLA time and also use your weekends for recovery.
 You have used two days from your 60 days FMLA bank.
 This really can help to stretch your leave time and accommodate your desire to work through treatment.

 I’m worried about being able to perform the functions of my job now that I have cancer.
 What are my options?

-You can request your employer provider you with a “reasonable accommodation” to complete your work related tasks.
+You can request your employer provides you with a “reasonable accommodation” to complete your work-related tasks.
 Reasonable accommodations are part of the American with Disabilities Act (ADA) and can include anything from requesting a stool to sit on, to adaptive office equipment, to telecommunications.
 The key phrase is “reasonable.”